 Linux Graphical User Interface Explained

-RHEL Linux uses Wayland protocol to run graphical applications and provide the graphic user interface.
+RHEL Linux uses Wayland protocol to run graphical applications and provide a GUI interface.
 It is a client/server architecture-based display protocol.
 It sets up the foundation for the display manager and the desktop environment.

 The display /login manager